Dr Georgina Binnie

 - British Society of Gerontology

-I have taught on a range of modules at the School of English, including Modern Literature, Contemporary Literature, Prose: Reading and Interpretation, Poetry: Reading and Interpretation and 20th Century Fiction in English.
-I lectured on the latter module.
+I have taught and delivered lectures on a range of modules at the School of English, including Modern Literature, Contemporary Literature, Prose: Reading and Interpretation, Poetry: Reading and Interpretation and 20th Century Fiction in English.